 So try to be more aware of why you’re interested in learning programming.
 Simple as that.
 Once that’s done, you will find the right resources for learning and you will be well on your way towards becoming a developer.

-Now that you know how to start learning coding, make sure you check out my 10 Tips for Learning Coding More Efficiently!
+Finally, now that you know how to start learning coding, make sure you check out my 10 Tips for Learning Coding More Efficiently.
+They will certainly help you get a head start into your coding journey!

 Please share your thoughts and your tips on how to start learning coding in the comments below!